hollyanitamartin/shinyMicrobiota/test_data/plug_and_play/README.md

-# shinyMicrobiota 'Plug and Play' dataset (incomplete)
+# shinyMicrobiota 'Plug and Play' dataset

 Here we have included a 'Plug and Play' dataset that can be uploaded to shinyMicrobiota to allow you to have a play around with with the Shiny app without performing your own data processing.